harystyleseze/DCFR/Documentation.md

 ### Backend Setup

-1. Navigate to the backend directory:
+1. Navigate to the backend directory after deploying the smart contracts:
    ```bash
    cd backend
    ```